SwissDataScienceCenter/renku/docs/user/firststeps.rst

     # nothing to commit, working directory clean

 Make sure the output ends with ``nothing to commit, working tree clean``.
-Otherwise you have to cleanup your project repository by either commiting your changes or getting rid of them
+Otherwise you have to cleanup your project repository by either committing your changes or getting rid of them

 .. note::